hannaparkUH/hannaparkUH.github.io/projects/project-7.md

 Secondly, I learned how to work with other people remotely by using various online tools.
 Because of COVID-19 concerns, all of the students and professors worked remotely for 9 weeks.
 We had an online meeting everyday and shared ideas through Zoom, Discord and CodeTogether.
 I had no problem communicating with my team members.
 Remote work was surprisingly more productive than I expected.

-Lastly, I want to say "Thank you" to Professor Philip Johnson for giving me this internship opportunity and teaching me great tips to become a software engineer.

 [Documentation Repo for CSExplore](https://github.com/hannaparkUH/hanna_csexplore)